alanedwardes/ae-proto-engine/README.md

 Requirements
 ---------------
+* CMake
-* Visual Studio 2013 (solutions included, more platforms in the future)
+* Visual Studio 2013 (for Windows)

+Compilation on other platforms will require link libraries to be recompiled - currently only Windows libraries are included.